José Martí MAST 6-12 Academy: As a middle school (1987–2011)

-As a magnet school (since 2011)
+As a magnet school (2011-present)

 After the superintendent of M-DCPS opened a MAST in Homestead, he decided to "franchise" MAST Academy.
 Following this, José Martí was converted to a magnet high school in August 2011, with 6th through 9th grades present in the 2011–12 school year.

 In November 2011, an incident involving pepper spray being sprayed in a stairwell caused 20 students to go to a hospital for non-life-threatening concerns.
 That November, the school also became one of three schools—the other two being EA and Hialeah Middle—to be enrolled into the Afterschool Nutrition Program.

 In May 2012, the school received a grant from the National Wildlife Federation, which was used to initialize the planting of the school's native arboretum.

 In May 2013, the Committee for Economic Development visited MAST.

 In 2013–14, the middle and high schools were both fully converted into a magnet school.
 The school has maintained a relatively small population since this transition, in order to offer its students a richer one-on-one learning experience.
 In April 2014, The Miami Laker wrote, "the founding class for José Martí MAST Academy contains 50 students scheduled to graduate in 2015."
 During that school year, the school's Green Club hosted an Earth Day celebration which involved planting trees, mulching grass, and collecting trash.
 Maintenance of an aquaponics lab also began.
 The lab and the arboretum are used for research.

 The school was selected and featured by the local NBC station's "Brag About Your School" Initiative in 2014.
 During that school year, a Silver Knight mascot was introduced.
 The school was also granted an AP Capstone program, set to begin during the 2015–16 school year.

 The Green Club at the school has planted and maintained a native arboretum, which includes 38 species of trees, shrubs, and grasses.
 The Fairchild Challenge is also a component of the school's Green Club.
 On occasion, QR codes and digital devices have been utilized for research in the arboretum.
 Fairchild Tropical Botanic Garden also partnered with the school in order to conduct the Million Orchid Project.
 The project is meant to re-establish the Cyrtopodium punctatum, commonly known as the Florida Cowhorn orchid.
 In 2017, NBC Miami reported that a botany class continued working on the Million Orchid Project, and wrote, "the kids are learning real science, aided by technology.
 They use iPads with Google Sheets to keep track of and share data with each other.
 It's invaluable experience for the students."

+Demographics

+Jose Marti Mast 6-12 academy has a population of 47% female students and %3% male students.
+Of these students 90.9% are hispanic or latino.
+Having a 22:1 student to teacher ratio.
+The schools math and reading profreciency is above an 89%.